Metals · 2024

 +Is there Zinc in Indianapolis, IN tap water?

-Yes — Indianapolis, IN's 2024 Consumer Confidence Report lists Zinc at 12 ug/L. Indianapolis, IN's 2024 Zinc measurement is below the federal limit of 5000 ug/L (MCL).
+Yes — Indianapolis, IN's 2024 Consumer Confidence Report lists Zinc at 12 ug/L. Indianapolis, IN's 2024 report shows Zinc detected, but the EPA has not set an enforceable federal limit for it.

 +What's the federal limit for Zinc in drinking water?